katalyst/tables/README.md

 <% end %>
 ```

-`table_builder` will call your block once per row and accumulate the cells you generate into rows:
+The table builder will call your block once per row and accumulate the cells you generate into rows:

 ```html